 At the Detroit Zoo

-The king cobra can be found inside the Holden Reptile Conservation Center, located near the middle of the park.
-There, visitors can learn about the 70 different species (and approximately 180 individuals) of reptiles at the Detroit Zoo, one-fifth of which are considered threatened or endangered in the wild.
+The king cobra can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
+There, visitors can learn about the 80 different species (and approximately 240 individuals) of reptiles at the Zoo, one-fifth of which are considered threatened or endangered in the wild.

 The head is broad and flattened, while the neck features a narrow hood which can be extended when the snake feels threatened.
 The body color is typically tan, olive brown or black, and may be marked with white or yellow chevrons at the anterior of the body, which become straight bands toward the rear.
 These bands usually fade with age, and may disappear altogether, although some adults exhibit them throughout life.

 While the king cobra's venom is not as toxic as that of some highly venomous species, the sheer volume produced in a single bite is enough to kill 20 to 30 adult humans or a fully grown Asian elephant.